K-4U/serverInfoProvider/README.md

 - deaths - If used without argument, this will return all the players who have died more than once
 	- playername - Returns a list of all the deaths this played had since the mod was installed.
 - weather - Gives the weather.
 Argument is optional
     - Dimension id
+- tps - Gives the TPS and tick time of a dimension.
+Argument is optional
+    - Dimension id

 #### Position based variables ###